 Last year’s report showed the most important figure in the MMI Fund health, which is its capital ratio.
 It was above the Congressional required threshold of 2%, but it dropped in FY 2017 from its position the year before.

-Under the Obama administration in 2016, they did announce an MI cut just before he left office.
+Under the Obama administration, they did announce an MI cut just before he left office.
 It would have cut premiums for most borrowers by ¼ of a point.
 The cut was supposed to happen on Jan.
 27, 2017, but the Trump administration stated that they were suspending the cut.

 While it looks as if there will not be a mortgage insurance premium cut in the near future, there are several reasons the Trump administration should consider working with HUD to cut the mortgage insurance premium:

 FHA loans have their advantages – low down payment, low credit score requirement, for example – but you have to pay two types of mortgage insurance when you use this loan.
 You have an upfront premium that is 1% of your loan amount – $200,000 loan means $2000 upfront.
 You can role that into the loan, but it increases your monthly payment and interest paid.